dylan-lang/opendylan/README.txt

     --enable-large-config --enable-gc-debug USE_I686_PREFETCH=1

-Download the Open Dylan source tree, containing this file and the "sources" directory, from SVN as described on http://www.opendylan.org/repository.phtml.
+Download the Open Dylan source tree, containing this file and the "sources" directory, from github.com, as described on http://www.opendylan.org/repository.phtml.

 In the directory of the downloaded source tree, run these commands (set the prefix to whatever you want, and set the correct path to the Boehm GC